 Santa María del Mar Church

 The impressive piece of architecture located in the center of the neighborhood.
 It is an outstanding example of Catalan Gothic.
 The buildings with high ceilings and tall clerestory windows will surely impress you.
 The Church is the focal point of plaza Santa Maria del Mar, home of many cozy terraces and tapas restaurants.
 There is a daily service at 7:30 which is free for anyone to attend.

 Parc de la Ciutadella

 Situated on the edge of the area is one of the city’s nicest parks.
 It is the perfect place for a nice picnic on a sunny day or a visit to the city zoo.
-On the grounds of the park we find a gorgeous lake and multiple extravagant fountains and even a waterfall.
-Guaranteed you could be spending a relaxing day at the park taking in the beautyful sculptures and fountains.
-If you are looking for something more educational, the zoology and geology faculty of the Museum of Natural Sciences of Barcelona are also sited in the park.
+On the grounds of the park, we find a gorgeous lake and multiple extravagant fountains and even a waterfall.
+Guaranteed you could be spending a relaxing day at the park taking in the beautiful sculptures and fountains.
+If you are looking for something more academic and cultural, there is also the zoology and geology faculty of the Museum of Natural Sciences of Barcelona in the park.

-To sum up, el Born is a great mix of modern vibes, bohemian stores, local markets and authentic buildings.
+To sum up, el Born is a great mix of modern vibes, bohemian stores, local markets, and authentic buildings.
 Either visiting these spots or roaming around the area, you will surely fall in love with El Born.
-We are encouraging you to get lost in the streets of El Born and take a day exploring this amazing area.
+We encourage you to get lost in the streets of El Born and take a day exploring this amazing area.